GeoffWebster/ESP32MusesArduinoLVGL/README.md

 An Infra-red receiver module (TSOP4838) provides remote control of volume level, balance, mute, source select and display on/off.
 RC5 protocol was chosen as I had a remote transmitter from my existing preamplifier using that code.
 It's also the protocol used by many freely available transmitters.

 The MAS6116 / WM8816 stereo digital volume control provides independently programmable gain of each channel from -111.5dB to +15.5dB together with mute.
 Communication between the Arduino and the MAS6116 / WM8816 is via an SPI bus.
+The MAS6116 device digital I/O requires 5V signal levels while the ESP32 is a 3.3V device.
+Consequently there is need for 5V/3.3V level shift interface between these two - this is necessary for the MUTE, CS, MOSI and MISO signals between the two.
+It's not necessay on any of the other device interfaces.

 The 320x240 TFT display with an SPI interface provides visual data for source input selected, gain setting (-112dB to 15.5dB) and mute status.
 It also includes a clock.